The Sound Hive

 The Sound Hive is an interactive sound and light installation inspired by nature, which was designed by Ricebox Studio in collaboration with primary school-aged children from Newham.
 The artwork tells the adventures of one very special bee, and uses a ‘traffic light system’ to encourage users to think about recycling and sustainability.
 The artwork aims to capture Newham’s soundscape from the perspective of our youngest residents.

-The interactive synth table is designed to encourage young people to collaborate, make music together, and reflect on how everyday objects influence the environment.
+The interactive synth table is designed to encourage children to collaborate, make music together, and reflect on how everyday objects influence the environment.

 Upcoming Events